Qabel/qabel.github.io/Qabel-Client-Drop.md

 ### Encryption
 Encryption follows the general encrypt-and-sign scheme described in the [general crypto documentation](https://github.com/Qabel/qabel-doc/wiki/Components-Crypto#encrypt-and-sign).

+#### Padding
+Prior to encryption, the serialized messages are padded to a fixed size of 2048 byte in order to avoid the metadata content length.

 #### Asymmetric encryption.

-The JSON object 'drop_message' is serialized to JSON text (string) without unneeded whitespace characters.
-This data-string is padded.
-Header, encrypted key, initialisation data and data-string with padding have always the length of 2KB.
-Thus the padding has the length 2KB - &#124;Header&#124; - &#124;enc(Key)&#124; - &#124;Initialisation Data&#124; - &#124;Data&#124;.
-Data and padding are forming the cryptographic plaintext.
-The plaintext is encrypted using AES in CTR mode with a random key of 256 bits and an IV, consisting of a 96 bit random nonce and a 32 bit counter which always starts to count at 1, forming the ciphertext.
+The padded message is encrypted using AES in CTR mode with a random key of 256 bits and an IV, consisting of a 96 bit random nonce and a 32 bit counter which always starts to count at 1, forming the ciphertext.
 The AES key is encrypted with RSA OAEP encryption scheme using the recipients public encryption key (cf. [multiple key-pair concept](https://github.com/Qabel/qabel-doc/wiki/Components-Crypto#multiple-key-pair-concept)).
 The encrypted message is created by concatenating three fields without any delimiter; the encrypted AES key, the AES nonce (first 12 bytes of the IV), and the ciphertext.
 For example, with a 2048 bit RSA key the encrypted message looks like this:
 `RSA_encrypt([256 byte AES key])[12 bytes AES nonce][2K-1-2048-12 bytes AES ciphertext]`

 #### Signature